MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adding-the-mfpf-sdk/ios.md

     ```bash
     mfpdev app register
     ```
+    - If a remote server is used, [use the command `mfpdev server add`](../../using-the-mfpf-sdk/using-mobilefirst-cli-to-manage-mobilefirst-artifacts/#add-a-new-server-instance) to add it.

     You will be asked to provide the application's BundleID.
 Note that the BundleID is **case sensitive**.

 The `mfpdev app register` CLI command first connects to the MobileFirst Server to register the application, followed by generating the **mfpclient.plist** file at the root of the Xcode project, and adding to it the metadata that identifies the MobileFirst Server.

 > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> **Tip:** The application registration can also be performed from the MobileFirst Operations Console:
 >
-> 1. Open your browser of choice and load the MobileFirst Operations Console using the address `http://localhost:9080/mfpconsole/`.
-You can also open the console from the **Command-line** using the CLI command `mfpdev server console`.
+> 1. Load the MobileFirst Operations Console.

-> 2. Click the "New" button next to "Applications" to create a new application and follow the on-screen instructions.
+> 2. Click the "New" button next to "Applications" to register a new application and follow the on-screen instructions.
 > 3. Once the application is registered, navigate to the application's **Configuration Files** tab and copy or download the **mfpclient.plist** file.
 Follow the onscreen instructions to add the file to your project.

 ### Completing the setup process